nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect : How `find` may be executed**

 * **Alternative 1 (current choice)** : User can find a client/product by their name
-    * Pros : Allows the user to focus on finding a particular client or product
+    * Pros : Focus on finding a particular client or product
     * Cons : Unable to find clients or products without name
-* **Alternative 2** : User can find clients by their details such as name, address, email, etc.. and products by their name, price, etc..
+* **Alternative 2** : Find clients by their details such as name, address, email, etc. and products by their name, price, etc.
-    * Pros : Saves time if the user is unable to remember the exact name of a client/product.
+    * Pros : Able to quickly find clients or products if the respective name cannot be remembered at the moment
     * Cons : More complex code which would lead to higher amount of error

 ### Command History Feature

-This feature allows the user to navigate to previous commands using `↑` and `↓` keys.
+This feature allows navigation to previous commands using `↑` and `↓` keys.

 The command histories are stored in an `ArrayList<String>`, as well as with the help of a `Index`.
-Each time the user inputs a command, it is stored into the `ArrayList`. `Index` begins at the end of the `ArrayList`.
-As user inputs `↑`, previous command will be shown till no more available. `↓` is used to go back to the next command.
-As user reaches the last and latest command stored in `ArrayList`, the next `↓` will clear the command input field.
+For every input, it is stored into the `ArrayList`. `Index` begins at the end of the `ArrayList`.
+When `↑` is pressed, previous command will be shown till no more available. `↓` is used to go back to the next command.
+When the last and latest command stored in `ArrayList` is reached, the next `↓` will clear the command input field.
 At any time, user can choose to just stop and proceed on to edit or input the current history command.

 ### \[Proposed\] Undo/Redo Feature